Close

 Shafts:

-1. May be fiberglass, aluminum, plastic, or graphite
+1. Must be carbon, aluminum, or fiberglass

 Heads: